3 Helpful Reasons to Turn Your Phone Off at Work

 However, before you make a cut and dry decision, let’s take a look at things in a different light…

-While smart phones and cell phones are useful tools in today’s on-the-go world, they can also be highly problematic.
+Unfortunately, while smart phones and cell phones are useful tools in today’s on-the-go world, they can also be highly problematic.

 From pinging alerts, status updates, non-stop news feeds, text messages, games, and old-fashioned phone calls, your smart phone can be a veritable distraction!